Immigration Consultant Bond California

 Any individual who wishes to conduct a business involving immigration consultancy, will be required to purchase an immigration bond prior to becoming certified for operation in a particular state.
 The specific state of operation will be a huge factor in determining how large the bond must be in order for you to conduct business.
 Each state will establish its own bond amount requirement, e.g.$100,000, and that is the level of coverage that the consultant must purchase.

-If you as an consultant do not have an immigration bond, it means that you lack the kind of assurance which it can provide to customers, of your legitimacy and of your integrity.
+If you as an consultant aren’t bonded, it means that you lack the kind of assurance which it can provide to customers, of your legitimacy and of your integrity.
 That being the case, customers would logically choose other business practitioners who do have a consultant bond, and at least provides some measure of protection for the client that there will be no misrepresentation of the law or of information.
 In addition to that, if you do not have a consultant bond, you are unlikely to be approved for certification by any state which you apply to for doing business.

-Getting immigration consultant bonds is a fairly simple process for someone with legitimate business intentions.
-Since you already know the type of bond that you need to obtain, your first step would be to select a surety company to do business with, and to purchase your bond from.
+Getting bonded is a fairly simple process for someone with legitimate business intentions.
+Since you already know the type you need to obtain, your first step would be to select a surety company to do business with, and to purchase your bond from.
 A good choice in this regard would be NFP Surety, which is one of the largest insurance and bond companies in this country, and which is authorized to do business in every state.

-You are also likely to find the most affordable rates for your bond with NFP Surety, although you are of course, free to choose any other insurance company you like.
-After you have filled out an online application form for the bond and submitted your application fee to the surety comp, you will be issued an indemnity agreement.
-This must be signed in the presence of a public official and returned to the surety comp.
-Following receipt of your indemnity agreement, the surety bonding company will then issue the bond itself, and your coverage period will begin as of then.
+You are also likely to find the most affordable rates for your bond with NFP Surety.
+After you have filled out an online application form for the bond and submitted your application fee to us, you will be issued an indemnity agreement.
+This must be signed in the presence of a public official and returned to us.
+Following receipt of your indemnity agreement, the Surety by NFP will then issue the bond itself, and your coverage period will begin as of then.

 What About Bad Credit?